JacobPulk/art/README.md

 <br>

-`..` will have a random artist create a new image.
+`..` will have a random saved artist/version create a new image.
 <br>
 `.` will have a random saved version of the last used artist create a new image.
 <br>
-` ` (blank command) will have the last artist create a new image.
+` ` (blank command) will have the last used artist/version create a new image.
 <br>
 `belize gamma` or `belize_gamma` will have the version "gamma" of the artist "belize" create a new image.